Connect with others who understand.

 Symptoms of Advanced NSCLC

 Lung cancer typically doesn’t cause any symptoms until it is advanced.
 This means that it is difficult to detect lung cancer early.
 Over half of all lung cancer cases aren’t diagnosed until tumors have already metastasized to other locations in the body.
+Approximately 20 percent of people with NSCLC have bone metastases when they are diagnosed.

-Early symptoms of lung cancer include:
+Early lung cancer symptoms include:

 • Shortness of breath